ltabis/off-chain-mutator/README.md

 # Tests

 Integration tests are available in the `tests` folder.
-To run tests, use:

 ```sh
 $ cargo test
 ```

 Todo:
 - [ ] add fuzzing.
-- [ ] add integration tests.

 # Other